What is ARPU?

-If we multiply the average monthly subscription price by the number of users on the paid subscription tier, we arrive at $5mm for our company’s monthly revenue.
+If we multiply the average monthly subscription price by the number of users on the paid subscription tier, we arrive at $5 million for our company’s monthly revenue.

-Since we are calculating ARPU (and ARPPU) on an annual basis, the next step is to annualize the monthly revenue by multiplying it by 12 months.
+Since we are calculating ARPU (and ARPPU) on an annual basis, the next step is to convert the company’s monthly revenue into an annualized metric by multiplying it by 12 months.

 Since we have the company’s annual revenue, we can compute the average revenue per user (ARPU) by dividing the annual revenue by the total number of users, inclusive of both paying and non-paying users.

 - Average Revenue Per User (ARPU) = $60 million ÷ 1 million = $60.00